Careers Service

 CareerSet is a valuable tool for getting feedback on your CV, but there are certain things it can’t do.
 Instead, you can book an in-person or online appointment or submit a query via MyCareer if you:

-• don’t have much work experience to add to your CV – book an information appointment for ideas of how to find relevant opportunities and develop your skills
+• Don’t have much work experience to add to your CV.
+Book a information appointment for help on how to find relevant opportunities and develop your skills.

 Feedback from a CV adviser

-Before booking a CV appointment or sending us your CV for feedback, you need to first complete the CV and Covering Letter Pathway on MyCareer, including uploading your CV to CareerSet.
+Before you book a CV appointment or sending us your CV for feedback, you need to complete the CV and Covering Letter Pathway on MyCareer first.
+This includes uploading your CV to CareerSet.
 Once you have completed the Pathway and made any changes suggested by CareerSet, you can then receive 1:1 feedback from a CV adviser.

-You can also send your CV (preferably in MS Word) to us for written feedback - this can take up to 5 working days.
-Click on Queries/CV in MyCareer (top right hand corner) to submit your query and CV.
+You can also send your CV (in Microsoft Word) to us for written feedback.
+This can take up to 5 working days.
+Click on Queries/CV in MyCareer to submit your query and CV.

 Academic CVs focus on academic achievements, research interests and specialist skills.
 If you're an aspiring lecturer or researcher then this type of CV is for you.

-The following links provide advice on writing CVs for academia:
+The following websites provide advice on writing CVs for academia:

 Guide to CVs for academic researchers